Sunset Dinner Cruises in Hawaii: The Ultimate Parents' Night Out

 Trilogy Excursions

 Trilogy is the gold standard for catamaran experiences on Maui.
-Their sunset sail departs from Lahaina Harbor and includes premium cocktails, beer, wine, and appetizers prepared onboard.
-The crew is outstanding - knowledgeable, warm, and genuinely passionate about what they do.
+Their sunset sail departs from Maalaea Harbor (post-2023 fires, sailing operations shifted from Lahaina; confirm current departure port when you book) and includes premium cocktails, beer, wine, and appetizers prepared onboard.
+The crew is outstanding.
+Knowledgeable, warm, genuinely passionate about what they do.
 During whale season, Trilogy captains are experts at positioning the boat near pods without disturbing them.
-We did their sunset sail last February and had humpbacks breaching within a hundred yards of us.
-I was so grateful I had the waterproof action camera rolling because my phone would have gotten soaked.
+We did their sunset sail one February and had humpbacks breaching within a hundred yards of us.
+So grateful I had the waterproof action camera rolling because my phone would have gotten soaked.

 Kai Kanani

-Departing directly from the beach in front of the Makena Beach and Golf Resort, Kai Kanani skips the harbor entirely - you wade out and climb aboard.
+Departing directly from the beach in front of the Makena Beach area, Kai Kanani skips the harbor entirely.
+You wade out and climb aboard.
 Their sunset sail is more casual than Trilogy, with an open bar and a focus on the sailing experience itself.
 The catamaran is fast and fun, and the views of Molokini and Kahoolawe at sunset are breathtaking.
 Limited to about 80 passengers, so it feels personal.

 Kauai Sunset Cruises